ateeqdev/oddhill-worksample-api/README.md

 ## Potential Improvements

+-   In this project, searches are conducted by specifying a particular field (e.g., name=Rowling).
+However, in all of my API implementations, we follow a different approach: we use search=term, and the backend then checks across multiple searchable fields (such as name, isbn, id, etc.) to find matches.
 -   The CRUD operations follow similar patterns and could be abstracted into a reusable Laravel package.
 -   Such a package would allow configuration per model (e.g., searchable fields) and route setup with minimal code.
 -   I chose not to go this route to avoid overengineering and scope creep.